geshan/geshan.github.com/posts/2020-11-12-nodejs-microservices.md

 Node.js being event-based is a very good fit for microservices.
 With things like streams and real-time capabilities, choosing Node.js for your next microservice should be a no brainer.

 Fast is another subjective term.
 Node.js is fast but compared against what.
-On the other hand, scalability is a bit more objective.
+On the other hand, [software scalability](/blog/2020/12/software-scalability/) is a bit more objective.
 It can be measured in terms of response times and requests per second.
 Wallmart the world’s [125th website](https://www.alexa.com/siteinfo/walmart.com) in terms of traffic surely knows about high volumes and scalability.
 After a move to Node.js they [reportedly](https://blog.risingstack.com/how-enterprises-benefit-from-microservices-architectures/#walmartsuccessfullyrevitalizeditsfailingarchitecturewithmicroservices) survived 6 million page views per minute on a black Friday without downtime.
 That brings us to the next point, enterprise-ready.

 ### Battle-tested and used at the enterprise scale